STOL4S/ToramDiscordBot/Skills/Shot/Parabola Shot.md

 **Game Description:** “Attacks by firing a projectile that follows a parabolic path.
 The attack range is always the same, but the direction can be changed with the arrow keys when firing.
 Chance to inflict Silence.”

 **Bonuses/Penalties:**
-As bow/bg, if you use this skill when there is a previous trap in present, then that previous trap will disappear.
+*Bow/Bowgun Bonus: If you use this skill when there is a previous trap in present, then that previous trap will disappear.*